dbmcclain/Lisp-Actors/README.md

 -- 29 November 2022 -- Non-Blocking ASK !!
 ---
 I found a way forward that allows a thread to ASK of an Actor without overt blocking on a Mailbox response.
-This also makes the requestor's thread become an involuntary participant in the Dispatcher Thread Pool, until it gets a response from the Actor being ASKED.
+This also makes the requestor's thread become an involuntary participant in the Dispatcher Thread Pool, until it gets a response from the Actor being ASK'ed.
 At that point it returns back to the caller of ASK with a multiple value response.

 This is great news on several fronts, but it also has implications which should be properly understood.
 The original intent of ASK was to permit a non-Actor thread to request something of the Actors system using Call/Return semantics.
 But there is nothing preventing it being used also from within an Actor behavior.